We spend the day with Darcine Thomas, divorced and jobless, as she strives to thrive and survive in post-pandemic Los Angeles.

-Darcine's Day is a social commentary on the challenges of the post-pandemic job market, and the difficulties of finding affordable housing and nutritious food.
-The film explores themes of homelessness, the disappearing middle class, and the challenges of being a woman in The City Of Angels.
+Starring Kyla Diane Kennedy and Brent Huff, Darcine’s Day is a social commentary on the realities of the post-pandemic job market, and the difficulties of finding affordable housing .
+Themes of homelessness, the disappearing middle class, and the challenges of being a woman in Los Angeles are explored.

 Director’s Statement: